 - Sleep 8 hours every night – lack of sleep is a risk factor for Alzheimer’s and cognitive decline

-We hope this article will motivate people to take more care of their blood sugar levels since one of the complications it could lead is Alzheimer’s.
+We hope this article will motivate people to take more care of their blood sugar levels since one of the complications it could lead to is Alzheimer’s.